tambetm/face_kiosk/README.md

 ### Stability

 As outputs of the networks are supposed to be semantical features of the face, I expected them to be quite stable and not change much over different video frames.
 But that's not the case.
 I had to use several hacks to make predictions more consistent and they are not yet as stable as I would like them to be.
 What I'm doing currently:
- - Find 5 nearest face images for 10 consequtive frames and average distances **per each person**.
+ - For 10 consequtive frames find 5 nearest faces for each.
+ - Group those faces by person's name.
+ - Calculate average distance and number of images for each person.
- - Discard persons that occurred in results for less than half frames (number of images <= 5).
+ - Discard persons that matched less than half frames (number of images <= 5).
+ - Order remaining persons by average distance.
  - For some models I also tried oversampling, i.e. features are averaged over 10 cropped images (4 corners + center + 2 mirrors of each).

+You can see the average distance and number of images under person's name.

-You can revert to original output by adding `--average_window 1` and `--group_by file` to command line.
+You can disable all stability hacks by adding `--average_window 1` and `--group_by file` to command line.

 ## How to prepare a new dataset